 We require patients that are new to therapy with some specialty pharmacy drugs to fill only a 15-day supply at a time for the first 90 days.
 Optum Specialty Pharmacy (formerly BriovaRx) will contact these patients each time prior to filling the 15 day supply to confirm if they are tolerating the drug.
 After 90 days have passed, Optum Specialty Pharmacy (formerly BriovaRx) will then be able to fill up to a 30 day supply at a time.

 Preferred generic and brand name medications are available at the Tier 1 and Tier 2 copay.
-Non-preferred medications, as well as some medications not listed on the preferred drug list (PDL), are also covered but for a higher Tier 3 or Tier 4 copay.
+Non-preferred medications, as well as some medications not listed on the prescription drug list (PDL), are also covered but for a higher Tier 3 or Tier 4 copay.

 Some drugs are excluded from coverage and are not covered even if your doctor or other prescriber requests approval.
-Excluded drugs will not be found on the preferred drug list (PDL).
+Excluded drugs will not be found on the prescription drug list (PDL).
 Some examples of excluded drugs include drugs used for weight loss or to promote fertility, drugs covered in another formulation or over-the-counter medications.